jyi/casino/README.md

 To setup ```AlphaRepair``` and ```Recoder```:
 ```
 $ cd recoder  # or cd alpha-repair
-$ conda env new -f data/env.yaml
+$ conda env create -f data/env.yaml
 $ conda activate recoder # or alpha
 ```

 #### 1.2.1.
 Prepare Recoder Model
 For the case of ```Recoder```, you should prepare model first.
-You can train model yourself (see below) or get the pre-trained model from docker image.
+You can train model yourself or get the pre-trained model from docker image.

 ```
 sudo docker pull zqh111/recoder:interface